preston-carter/fetch_analytics_project/DOCUMENTATION.md

 ## 1. Data Model
-I created a strucutred relational data model using Miro.
+I created a structured, relational data model using Miro.
 The model shows the relationship between the raw data through the simple transformation layer I created to a final dataset that will be used for analytics to answer the stakeholder's questions.

 ![Data Model](./images/DataModel.png)